Top Things to See & Do This Fall in the Grand Haven Area

 Surfing & Kiteboarding

-We’ve been asked enough times over the years if Lake Michigan has waves…it does!
+We’ve been asked several times over the years if Lake Michigan has big waves…it does!
 While it doesn’t have a tide like the oceans, when the wind starts blowing we can get some pretty sizable waves here in the Grand Haven area.
 The fall and winter are the windiest times of the year so it is the perfect time for surfers and kiteboarders to take advantage of the wind and waves.

 Fishing